 - Nicotine/esteem addicts who puff on expensive stogies that help smoke fiends convince one another they’re aficionados.

 - Safety/esteem addicts whose swagger betrays insecurities.

-- Acceptance/esteem addicts whose status symbols scream neediness.
+- Acceptance/esteem addicts whose status symbols reveal neediness.

 - Money/esteem addicts who loathe their high-paying, high-status jobs.

-- Religion/esteem addicts who think that picking the one true savior connotes superior intelligence.
+- Religion/esteem addicts who believe picking the one true savior connotes superior intelligence.